 Software Testing Consulting

 Dunstan Thomas can provide you with skills, knowledge & processes to introduce and apply a cohesive testing strategy involving automated build processes and automated testing throughout the lifecycle of a project.
-As well as our Software Testing Training Courses, we provide consulting to assist with the necessary change management required to adopt efficient testing processes in your business.
+AWe provide consulting to assist with the necessary change management required to adopt efficient testing processes in your business.
 Using these techniques will reduce cost as quality control is imposed throughout the project.

 Dunstan Thomas provides an outsourcing service for software testing with a team of experienced Test Consultants.
 The service covers fully automated system testing, regression testing as well as user acceptance testing and is delivered remotely or run on hardware environments at Dunstan Thomas offices.

 Dunstan Thomas works with clients to establish an understanding of the software applications requiring testing which ensures that any issues identified are filtered and only relevant feedback is provided to the application development team.
 A Software Test Strategy and Plan is established to ensure that both parties are aware of milestones during the project and results are formalised in regular test reports for all stages in the testing process.